shenth222/MHA2MLA/README.md

 | :---------: | ---------------- |
 |      2      | $SVD_{split}$ |
 |      7      | $SVD_{joint}$ |

-> The research presented in our paper was conducted using [nanotron](https://github.com/huggingface/nanotron) framework.
-Since there are differences between `transformers` and `nanotron`, hyperparameter search might be necessary.
-For exact reproduction of the paper's results, we recommend using [nanotron](https://github.com/huggingface/nanotron) for fine tuneing which refer to [README for nanotron](./src/mha2mla_nt/README.md).

 Then, use the following command for MLA fine-tuning:
 ```sh